 What to look for:

 The cabin is a winner in terms of practicality, as the seats are comfortable and there’s plenty of space front and rear.
-But the dash design isn’t in keeping with the Toyota’s asking price; it looks a bit outdated, while some of the plastics feel disappointingly flimsy.
+But the dash design wasn’t in keeping with the Toyota’s asking price; it looks a bit outdated, while some of the plastics feel disappointingly flimsy - although that may be less of an issue when buying used.
 Boot space is good, though, at 547 litres – or 501 litres for hybrid models.

 Problems with the tyre pressure monitoring display are usually because the system hasn’t been set up properly after new tyres have been fitted.